I was born in the Wild Wild West.

 When I turned fifty, I decided to retire.

-I spent most of my time in the ranch.
+I spent most of my time on the ranch.

-One day, I had to go to town, and
+One day, I had to go to the town and

 there I met a gunman who claimed to be

-the son of a gunslinger I had killed.
+the son of a gunslinger whom I killed.

-He made me draw, for he wanted revenge.
+He forced me to draw, driven by revenge.

 I was fast, but age had dulled my reflexes.